harry-pap/spreadsheets-challenge/README.md

 ## Stack

 The solution was implemented in python.
-While I have worked with python before, it was in the context of scripting its use was very limited(many years ago as well), this assignment is by far the most complicated task I have ever task I have ever implemented in this language.
+While I have worked with python before, it was in the context of scripting its use was very limited(many years ago as well), this assignment is by far the most complicated task I have ever implemented in this language.

 ## Running
 You need the latest python 3.9.6+(earlier versions of python 3 might work as well) in your path as well as pip.